FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/overview.md

 ### Provider-Neutral Approach by Default

 While the schema, naming, terminology and attributes of many *providers* were reviewed during development, this specification aims to be provider-neutral.
 In some cases, the approach may closely resemble one or more *provider's* implementation, while in other cases, the approach might be new.
-In all cases, the FOCUS group (community composed of FinOps practitioners, Cloud and SaaS *providers* and FinOps vendors) will attempt to prioritize alignment with the FinOps [Framework][FODOF] and [Capabilities][FODOFC].
+In all cases, the FOCUS group (community composed of FinOps *practitioners*, Cloud and SaaS *providers* and FinOps vendors) will attempt to prioritize alignment with the FinOps [Framework][FODOF] and [Capabilities][FODOFC].

 ### Working Backwards

-The FOCUS group working on the specification aims to work backwards from essential FinOps capabilities that practitioners need to perform to prioritize the *dimensions*, *metrics* and the attributes of the billing data that should be defined in the specification to fulfill that capability.
+The FOCUS group working on the specification aims to work backwards from essential FinOps capabilities that *practitioners* need to perform to prioritize the *dimensions*, *metrics* and the attributes of the billing data that should be defined in the specification to fulfill that capability.
 Some of the enabled capabilities will be documented in the [Appendix: FinOps Capabilities Enabled by FOCUS (TODO)](#finopscapabilitiesenabledbyfocus).

 ### Extensibility